MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_DynamicSearchAds.md

 - **Auto targets**

   - Exclude parts of your site that don't drive conversions.
-  - Have a variety of auto targets—using **Target categories of webpages** is a good way to find appropriate ones.
+  - Have a variety of auto targetsâ€”using **Target categories of webpages** is a good way to find appropriate ones.
   - Use more generic ad descriptions and URL paths for ads in ad groups using **All webpages** auto targets.
   - Create auto targets from your main domain URL.
 Do not set up auto targets using URLs that redirect to other pages.
   - The domain address you specify during campaign creation should be the same domain address you used to create auto targets for that campaign.